exfang/Data-Analysis-on-Tableau/README.md

 ## Project Deliverables
 Three dashboards in a single Tableau Packaged Workbook (.twbx extension).
 Each dashboard should contain 3-4 visualisations.

+## Analysis and Recommendation
+Watch the linked Youtube video for my analysis: https://youtu.be/CbGTcLQiAbY

 ## Project Outcome
 The project achieved an "A" grade.